K-Roshini-Reddy/Capstone---Team_2/README.md

 ---

 ## 📜 **License**
-This project is free and access to all*.
+This project is free and access to all.
 Feel free to use and modify it.

 ---